 At School:

-At the beginning of the year, each class creates a Digital Usage Class Agreement.
+At the beginning of the year, each class creates a Digital Citizenship Agreement.
 Within this agreement, the students and teachers come up with strategies and rules on how they can work online safely and securely throughout the year.